tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ------------------------------------

-The following is to indicate what is the fiscal regime of the company that we are configuring, which is done through a pre-existing field in Odoo called "Fiscal Regime".
+The following is to indicate what is the fiscal regime of the company that we are configuring, which is done through a pre-existing field in CoquiAPPs called "Fiscal Regime".

 Go to :menuselection:`Settings --> Accounting --> Electronic Invoicing (MX) --> Fiscal Regime`, and
 select the option that applies to your company from the drop-down list.

 .. image:: mexico/mx_co_04.png
    :align: center
-   :alt: Set the Fiscal Regime in Odoo Accounting
+   :alt: Set the Fiscal Regime in CoquiAPPs Accounting

 .. tip::
    For the test environment: Select the option **General Law on Legal Persons** from the drop-down